+GCEA Health Education Workshops focus on educating people about healthy living practices consistent with supporting, improving, maintaining, and enhancing health.
+Areas within this focus encompass environmental health, physical health, social health, mental health, and spiritual health.
 Health education can be defined as the principle by which individuals and groups of people, learn to behave in a manner conducive to the promotion, maintenance, or restoration of health.
 However, as there are multiple definitions of health there are also multiple definitions of health education.
 GCEA promotes Health Education as any combination of planned learning experiences based on sound theories and holistic health that provide individuals, groups, and communities the opportunity to acquire information and the skills needed to make quality health decisions.

-GCEA focuses on economic empowerment, self-sufficiency, and the opportunity to do meaningful work which can be critical to long-term stability of the community.
-GCEA hold workshops where speakers talk on growing their small businesses to utilizing social media to build up their clientele to how loans/grants can be accessed to grow their businesses.
+Economic Development is the process by which a nation improves the economic, political, and social well-being of its people.
+The number one economic development activity is business retention programs that assist small businesses to prevent falling.
+GCEA focuses on economic empowerment, self-sufficiency, and the opportunity to do meaningful work which can be critical to the long-term stability of the community.
+GCEA holds workshops where speakers talk on growing their small businesses by utilizing social media to build up their clientele to how loans/grants can be accessed to grow their businesses.
 As communities recognized that real job growth over time comes from local business expansion.
-For those seeking employment, GCEA offer help with resume/cover letter building and basic computer classes.
-Every month GCEA also hold a business expo that exposes businesses and their products to the community.
+For those seeking employment, GCEA offers help with resume/cover letter building and basic computer classes.
+Every month GCEA also holds a business expo that exposes businesses and their products to the community.
 Our workshops help career readiness that helps participants break the cycle of poverty, homelessness, and abuse.

 Professional Development Training